schlauerlauer/gnome-shell-home-assistant/README.md

 ![Indicator.png](images/indicator.png)

-> Tested & working on Fedora 33 with Gnome 3.38.1
+> If you are on GitHub, this is a mirror of [gitlab.com/schlauerlauer/gnome-shell-home-assistant](https://gitlab.com/schlauerlauer/gnome-shell-home-assistant).

 ## Functionality